henriwoodcock/MNIST-Classification/README.rst

-Sample Module Repository
+MINST Classification
 ========================

 This is my attempt at the MNIST classification problem.
 Often called the "hello world" of machine learning, I thought it was about time to give this a go.
 This reposoitory will be constantly updated as I attempt the problem with different models and different methods.

+Hopefully I will add some creative techniques and analysis when/if I get round to it.

 `MNIST dataset <https://www.nist.gov/sites/default/files/documents/srd/nistsd19.pdf>`_.